spdx/spdx-3-model/Contributing.md

 This method of development was agreed upon by the SPDX Tech team on 2023-01-17.

+## Translation

+Translations of model descriptions are welcome.
+Please see [translation.md][translation] for details.

 ## Profile Maintainers

 In accordance with the development model described above,